barriosjorge/gmt_docs/src/release_notes/release_1/notes.rst

     - Improved component configuration generation
     - Fixed type generation case in which no types are defined
     - Fixed names of inputs and outputs in config file
-    - Added generation of connectors in config file
     - Preserving StateMachine and Component generated files
     - Preserving module.mk when generating code
     - Improved codegen for Node.js applications